sibisai/CalendarGPT/README.md

 Applies specific changes to multiple events.
 For example:
 - "Change all meetings with Sarah to online"
 - "Move all afternoon events 30 minutes later"

-## Haptic and Animation Feedback

-The app provides sensory feedback to enhance the user experience:

-### Haptic Feedback
-- Medium impact haptic when submitting input
-- Success notification haptic when events are created successfully
-- Error notification haptic when operations fail
-- Light impact haptic for cancel actions

-### Animation Feedback
-- Scale animations on input submission
-- Button press animations for confirmation and cancellation
-- Spring physics for natural-feeling interactions

 ## Contributing